 Good MorningThe S&P 500 index held steady on Thursday, trading within a tight range near break-even.
 The market is holding its breath in anticipation of today's PCE price index report, which is expected to confirm inflation is running hotter than expected and is still problematic for the Fed.
 The news could result in another massive stock market sell-off.
 The risk is that the selling will trigger algorithmic activity and lead to a historic event.

 Next week brings new challenges for the market.
 With few earnings reports on the calendar, the market will be intensely focused on the labor data.
 The monthly labor data will likely reflect the impact of Trump's government-reducing agenda; the question is whether it will alter the general outlook.
 As it is, the effect on labor markets has been minimal, leaving the fundamental outlook unchanged if clouded.
-Featured: The Trump Dump is starting; Get out of stocks now?
-(Paradigm Press)
+Featured: Your Bank Account Is No Longer Safe (Ad)

 |